 - EXPENSES OTHER THAN THOSE LISTED ABOVE WILL NOT BE REIMBURSED.
 Personal costs for employee and family member relocation are limited to reimbursement for expenses up to the mileage rate for one vehicle on the most direct route from the previous residence to the new residence, regardless of the actual mode of transportation used.

-- No other expenses are permitted for reimbursement under NY State policy, including but not limited to: lodging and meals for employee and family travel, pre-employment visits to secure housing, real estate sale or closing costs, post-employment travel to previous residence prior to household move, multiple trips to accomplish household move, or storage of belongings pending household move.
+- No other expenses are permitted for reimbursement under NY State policy, including but not limited to: lodging and meals for employee and family travel, pre-employment visits to secure housing, real estate sale or closing costs, rent or lodging in the new location, post-employment travel to previous residence prior to household move, multiple trips to accomplish household move, or storage of belongings pending household move.